davidjfk/016_Superpy/readme_files/README_REPORT.md

         writer.writerows(rows)
 ```

-- Advantage: in pytest the actual testresult from the previous testrun is completely overwritten.
+-  In pytest the actual testresult from the previous testrun is completely overwritten.
     At the ame time in Superpy a transaction (buy or sell) still gets appended to csv file (bought.csv or sold.csv).

+- Alternative solution 1: prior to testrun, empty data file with actual result (that still contains output from previous testrun)
-- Alternative solution: next time I will try a fixture instead.
+- Alternative solution 2: use a fixture instead.

 # Topic 2: Run pytest with control over cwd